noynaert/act102handouts/02_Block_Elements/02B_Text_Elements.md

 The text tags on this page may be nested.
 For example it is possible to have both <b><i>bold and italics</i></b>.
 The trick is to remember that tags must be properly nested.
 The best second tag must be opened and closed inside the first tag.
 For example &lt;b>&lt;i>X&lt;/i>&lt;/b>.
 This is called "First In, Last Out" or LIFO.

-The order of the nesting does not matter.
+The order of the nesting does not matter for these text tags, although the order does matter for some types of nesting.